I believe humans can achieve personal growth through travelling and this is a long and never-ending process.

-Knowing I am responsible for the way life unfolds can also make me feel undecided and worried.
+Knowing I am responsible for the way life unfolds can also make me feel undecided and anxious.
 After waking up from the repetitive pattern I used to call living, I started learning about myself.
-I put everything and everyone else on hold, while I gave time to myself.
+I put everything and everyone else on hold while I gave time to myself.

 I had no idea what I needed or where I could get it.
 But seeing how fragile life is, I decided to make my decision based on what feels right, right now.

-Paying attention to your own decisions and reactions is one of the greatest insight on what you truly need.
-Being in the place of not knowing who I really was, everything was confusing.
+Paying attention to your own decisions and reactions is one of the most significant insight on what you truly need.
+Being in the place of not knowing who I was, everything was confusing.
 And people around me had different expectations, judging my life based on their beliefs.

-It’s hard to make the difference between other’s expectations and what I really want.
+It’s hard to make the difference between other people’s expectations and what you want.

 The school had no interest in teaching me how to find out what I want to do with my life.

-Like most people my age I had to spend my early 20s, the most beautiful years of my life, growing up and getting to know myself, while everyone else thought I was crazy.
-You don’t just grow
+Like most people my age, I had to spend my early 20s, the most beautiful years of my life, growing up and getting to know myself, while everyone else thought I was crazy.

 We are all different.
-And we all have different needs regarding the time required to learn or to adapt.
+And we all have different requirements regarding the time required to learn or to adapt.
 That’s why there is no “pill to cure everything” (literally and metaphorically).
-There is no certain way to figure things out.
+There is no guaranteed way to figure things out.
 What works for me may or may not work for you!

 All the stories you’ve heard and read about can be used as an inspiration.
-But don’t expect to find a solution of what you should do.
+But don’t expect to find a solution to what you should do.

 The more you see, hear and read about the life of others, the more inspired you will get!

-That thing I call intuition will lead you on your path.
+That thing we call intuition will lead you on your path.
 Of course, intuition is just another word used to describe the process of decision making, based on previous experiences.

 There isn’t one proven and unique way to figure things out.

 But in the end, it is you who will have to make this journey.
-Anyone else can only give an advice.
+Everyone else can only give advice.

-As I said before, I cannot tell you what to do to discover what you need to do or what you want.
+As I said before, I cannot tell you what to do to find out what you need to do or what you want.
 But I can tell you what works for me.